-Tension-type headaches may be episodic or chronic.
-Episodic tension-type headaches occur < 15 days/mo.
-Episodic tension-type headache is very common; most patients obtain relief with OTC analgesics and do not seek medical attention.
+Episodic tension-type headaches occur < 15 days/month.
+Episodic tension-type headache is very common; most patients obtain relief with over-the-counter (OTC) analgesics and do not seek medical attention.

-Episodic headaches may last 30 min to several days.
+Episodic headaches may last 30 minutes to several days.
 They typically start several hours after waking and worsen as the day progresses.
 They rarely awaken patients from sleep.

 Chronic headaches may vary in intensity throughout the day but are almost always present.

-If severe headaches are thought to be tension-type headaches, the diagnosis should be reconsidered because severe tension-type headaches are rare.
+If severe headaches are thought to be tension-type headaches, the diagnosis should be reconsidered because severe tension-type headaches are often migraines.

 For most mild to moderate tension-type headaches, OTC analgesics (eg, aspirin, acetaminophen) can provide relief.
 Massaging the affected area may help.